 Ray Kurzweil is a computer scientist, inventor and futurist.
 He believes we are on a path in which computing power will eventually surpass human intelligence by 2050.

-When this happens, he figures we will be able to download our consciousness into a computer.
+He figures we will download our consciousness into a computer when this happens.

 This is set to happen by 2045, at which point we will live for eternity through computers.